 Phishing is a pervasive problem, feeding into every stage of multi-chain attacks we observe at Proofpoint.
 The success of phishing attacks relies on the inherent vulnerabilities.
 Which brings us to our third attack vector: human error.

 Human error accounted for 22% of all data breaches in Verizon’s report.
 Insiders have always been a challenge to the confidentiality and integrity of available data.
 According to Proofpoint research, the average global cost of Insider Threats rose by 31% in two years to $11.45 million, and the frequency of incidents spiked by 47% in the same time period.
 And now, with a largely distributed workforce unprotected from the shield of corporate controls, the opportunity for error increases exponentially.

-So what’s the best way to protect your increasingly remote workforce?
+So what’s the best way to protect yourself and your increasingly remote workforce from different types of data breaches?
 Here are five key pillars to a people-centric cybersecurity strategy.

 Secure personal activities on corporate devices

 When your people check personal webmail at work, they can unintentionally introduce known or new threats into your organization.
 In fact, according to Osterman, 60% of attacks in the enterprise come from web or personal email usage on corporate devices.

 To combat this threat, you must implement an adaptive, risk-based solution that meets your organization’s security needs without getting in the users’ way.
 Instead of a one-size-fits-all approach, your solution should tailor isolation controls according to users’ unique vulnerabilities.

 End-to-end email security is crucial to detecting, combatting and remediating phishing attacks across your organization.
 An effective email security solution must grant you: